First, a Little Screen Printing History...

 Our Standard Inks

 At Threadbird, there's nothing "standard" about our standard printing process.
 We believe that you shouldn't have to pay extra to get a great quality print.
 We use a special hybrid style of printing, applying a discharge underbase with our special soft inks on top.
 The outcome is a beautiful, bright, super-soft print (even on dark colored shirts).
 And they only get softer after you wash the shirts!.
-We have won multiple awards using this method and it's all done at no additional charge to you.
+We have won multiple awards using this premium screen printing method method and it's all done at no additional charge to you.

 (Note: Discharge only works on 100% cotton shirts.)